Katukiii/Project-Plant/README.md

 ## Getting Started

-1. Download the Moisture code to determine what noisture levels are okay for your plants.
+1. Download the Moisture code to determine what moisture levels are okay for your plants.
-2. Download the ProjectPlant code
-3. Wire everything according to the diagram above
+2. After testing, wire everything according to the diagram above
-4. Upload the ProjectPlant sketch using the Arduino IDE
+3. Upload the ProjectPlant sketch using the Arduino IDE
-5. Adjust the soil moisture threshold and pump duration as needed (In ProjectPlant code, determine using Moisture code).
+4. Adjust the soil moisture threshold and pump duration as needed (In ProjectPlant code, determine using Moisture code).
-6. Power the system via the 3V Battery OR ESP8266 3.3V (Not recommended).
+5. Power the system via the ESP8266.

 ---